ychenzgithub/GFED5NRT/README.md

 This Python script is a standalone tool designed to calculate the GFED5 extension NRT (Near Real-Time) version of burned area (BA) and emissions (EM) at a 0.25-degree resolution.
 It leverages VIIRS 375m active fire data and employs a 2-step scaling approach.

-## Purpose
+## Overview

-The primary goal of this script is to:
-- Convert daily VIIRS active fire numbers (VAF) to daily burned area (GFED5eNRT BA) using pre-derived effective fire area (EFA) scalars.
-- Combine pre-calculated fuel consumption (FC) scalars with GFED5eNRT BA to derive daily emissions (GFED5eNRT EM).
+In this code, we derived the extension version of daily NRT GFED5 burned area and emissions (at 0.25 deg resolution) from the VIIRS 375m active fire data.
+The VIIRS active fire counts are recorded and categorized to different burning types based on land cover types.
+The GFED5eNRT burned area and emissions are calculated based on 2-step scaling approaches.
+First, pre-derived effective fire area (EFA) scalars were used to convert the daily VIIRS active fire number (VAF) to daily burned area at 0.25 degree resolution (GFED5eNRT BA).
+Then, pre-calculated fuel consumption (FC) scalars were combined with GFED5eNRT BA to derive daily burned area at 0.25 degree resolution (GFED5eNRT EM).
+We combined the output data into two data streams: GFED5eNRTeco contains VAF, BA and EM data for 16 classes; GFED5eNRTspe contains EM data for individual chemical (gas and aerosol) species.

-It automates the process of searching for days needing updates, reading and updating VIIRS active fire data, recording VAF, and applying scaling factors.
+This code automates the process of searching for days needing updates, reading and updating VIIRS active fire data, recording VAF, applying scaling factors, generating output data files, and generating updated visualizations.

-## Directory Structure
+## Structure

-The script expects and generates data within the following directory structure relative to `dirData` (which is set to `~/GFED5eNRT/`):
+The script expects and generates data within the following directory structure relative to `dirData`:

 - `Code/`: Contains the Python script itself.
+    - `GFED5eNRT.py`: main python code
+    - `userconfig.py`: configuration python code
+    - `GFED5eNRT.sh`: shell script for running the main python code
+    - `requirements.txt`: python module requirements (for pip)
+    - `environment.yml`: python virtual env requirements (for conda)
+    - `README.md`: readme file
 - `Input/`: Stores all necessary input data files.
 - `Intermediate/`: Used for temporary data generated during processing (e.g., 500m VAF data).
 - `Output/`: Stores the final GFED5eNRT BA and EM data.

+## Running Instructions

+1.  **Set up Python environment:** Ensure the following external Python modules are installed using `requirements.txt` (pip) or `environment.yml` (conda).
+2.  **Set up configurations:** Change values in `userconfig.py`
+    - running directory
+    - system environmental variables
+    - sftp site information
+3.  **Run the code:** Execute the Python script `GFED5eNRT.py` or the shell script `GFED5eNRT.sh` (or set up an automatic run schedule using tools such as [cron](https://en.wikipedia.org/wiki/Cron)).

-## Key Inputs
+## Data
+### Input
 The `Input/` directory contains various datasets crucial for the calculations:

-- `Earthdata_token.txt`: NASA Earthdata token for data access.
 - `GFED51VFA_regtp.csv`: Scalar for VAF to BA conversion.
 - `GFED51FC_regtp.csv`: Scalar for BA to EM conversion.
 - `VIIRSsplwgt_2019-2021.csv`: Weights for scan angle correction.